KatVolkova/pick-a-recipe/README.md

 6. The site has now been deployed.
 Please note that this process may take a few minutes before the site goes live.

 #### How to Fork

+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, [KatVolkova/Pick-a -recipe](https://github.com/KatVolkova/pick-a-recipe).
+3. Click the Fork button in the top right corner.

 ## Testing

 ### Solved Bugs

 ## Credits